mattcaron/misc_notes/install.cameras.ubuntu.24.04.md

 1. Go to https://<cameraname> and login.
 Default username is admin with no password.

-1. Configure the camera however.
-You like.
+1. Configure the camera however you like.
 Of note:

    1. <https://support.reolink.com/hc/en-us/articles/360005238413-The-Difference-Between-Clear-Fluent-and-Balanced>
       explains the difference between the different streams.